vi/websocat/doc/overlays.md

 ## StreamChunks

-Converts downstream stream-oriented socket to packet-oriented socket by chunking the stream arbitrarily (i.e. as syscalls happend to deliver the data)
+Converts downstream stream-oriented socket to packet-oriented socket by chunking the stream arbitrarily (i.e. as syscalls happened to deliver the data)

 May be automatically inserted in binary (`-b`) mode.